 Yes, most health insurance policies provide coverage for orthotics and prosthetics.

 Where can I be seen?

-Most patients are seen at one of our seven offices.
-We’re located in Boston, Braintree, Concord, Plymouth and West Yarmouth MA, or at our office in North Smithfield, RI.
+Most patients are seen at one of our four offices.
+We’re located in Braintree, Plymouth and West Yarmouth MA, or at our office in North Smithfield, RI.
 In addition, we see many patients in nursing homes and doctor’s offices.

 Do I need a prescription?

 Yes, you will need a prescription from you doctor before we deliver your device.
 Much like a pharmacy that dispenses medications, we also need prescriptions to deliver our services.
 Also, insurance companies require that we have a prescription in order to bill them.

 How soon after my amputation can I get my new leg?

 Once you have healed, your prosthetist can usually fit you to a new prosthetic leg in 2 to 3 weeks.